bomonike/bomonike.github.io/mondrian-gen.md

 The workflow includes an analysis of the prompt text for Negative, Positive, and Neutral words based on the "VADER" rule-based database of English words downloaded locally.
 The "VADER" database is specifically trained for sentiment analysis in natural language.

+Dashboards

+Amazon Comprehend also provides Named Entity Recognition and other NLP capabilities.
-Additionally, TODO: this program can detect use of inappropriate language and flag use of keywords that indicate exposure of proprietary and private information.
-Amazon Macie discovers sensitive data.
+TODO: detect use of inappropriate language and flag use of keywords that indicate exposure of proprietary and PII (Personally Identifiable Information) that should remain private.
+Amazon Macie discovers sensitive data (projects, product names, people, organizations, locations).
 Some call this feature "Leak Detection".

 Amazon Bedrock provides such safeguards, to include flagging of prompt injection attacks.

 AWS SageMaker Debugger analyzes model training in real-time and offline, identifying issues and providing prediction insights.